tmoens/zebrafish-facility-manager/PerFacility.md

 extending the certificate to secure new facilities.

-Reminder: for every facility you are going to support you need to have a working sub-domain and a fully configured Virtual Host.
+Reminder: for every facility you are going to support you need to have a working sub-domain and a fully configured Apache Virtual Host.

 #### First facility(ies)